Vitamin D Benefits

 Helping with weight loss

 Consider adding vitamin D supplements to your diet if you’re trying to lose weight or prevent heart disease.
 In one study, people who took a daily vitamin D supplement did not lose a significant amount of weight, but were able to improve their heart disease risk markers.
 People taking a daily calcium and vitamin D supplement have also been shown to be able to lose more weight than subjects taking a placebo supplement.
 Extra calcium and vitamin D likely have an appetite-suppressing effect.
+Here are some more easy tips on losing weight.

 Influencing genes involved in cancer development